-Conversely, millions of people in this nation, and in nations around the world, have become Christians only, belonging exclusively to the church which was built by our Lord (Mt.
+Indeed, millions of people in this nation — and in nations around the world — have become Christians only, belonging exclusively to the church that was built by our Lord (Mt.
 16.18), and are neither Catholics, Protestants, Mormons, nor Witnesses.

-In that light, consider the following areas in which the church of Christ, as established in the first-century, was distinct from modern denominational institutions.
+So let’s consider the following areas in which the church of Christ, as established in the first century, was distinct from modern denominational institutions.

 A Distinct Description

-Too, the New Testament teaches that all saved-individuals are added to that church — never to any other — (Acts 2.47), and that Christ is its “head” and “savior” (Ephesians 5.23).
+Too, the New Testament teaches that all saved individuals are added to that church — never to any other — (Acts 2.47), and that Christ is the “head of the church” and “the savior of the body” (Ephesians 5.23).

 Individual members of that church were known as “Christians” (Acts 11.26), “children of God” (Galatians 3.26), and “saints” (1 Corinthians 1.1-2).
-Never did a human name (e.g., Wesley, Calvin, Luther, etc.,) prefix this God-given description and, in fact, abiding by humanly-derived designations in religion is explicitly condemned by the Scriptures (cf. 1 Corinthians 1.10-17).
+Never did a human name (e.g., Wesley, Calvin, Luther, etc.,) prefix this God-given description, and abiding by humanly-derived designations in religion is explicitly condemned by the Scriptures (cf. 1 Corinthians 1.10-17).

 A Distinct Creed

 In the New Testament, no Catholic Catechism yet existed; nor Presbyterian Confession of Faith.
-The church of Christ had no humanly-contrived, centralized creed, manual, discipline, or articles of faith.
-The words of the inspired prophets and apostles were sufficiently capable of directing the Christian in matters pertaining to “life and godliness” (2 Peter 1.3), and all other uninspired teachers who went beyond the teachings of the prophets and apostles were rejected as specious and heretical (2 John 9-11; 2 Peter 2.1-22).
-It is no different today.
+The church of Christ had no humanly-contrived creed, manual, discipline, or articles of faith.
+The words of the inspired prophets and apostles were sufficiently capable of directing the Christian in matters of “life and godliness” (2 Peter 1.3), and all other uninspired teachers who went beyond the teachings of the prophets and apostles were rejected as specious and heretical (2 John 9-11; 2 Peter 2.1-22).

-The Bible is the printed record of the word of God revealed to inspired men (2 Peter 1.21; 1 Corinthians 2.13; 1 Thessalonians 2.13; Matthew 4.4).
+Conversely, the Bible is the printed record of the word of God revealed to inspired men (2 Peter 1.21; 1 Corinthians 2.13; 1 Thessalonians 2.13; Matthew 4.4).
 As such, it makes men completely “furnished unto all good works” (2 Thessalonians 3.16-17).
-Nothing else, in the form of a binding creed, is necessary or permissible.
+Nothing else, therefore, in the form of a binding creed, is necessary or permissible.

 A Distinct Organization

-In the New Testament, churches of Christ were self-ruling – that is, there were no earthly headquarters to which each congregation was made amenable.
-They were neither responsible to the papacy in Rome, nor to the Mormon Church in Salt Lake City.
+In the New Testament, churches of Christ were self-ruling — i.e., there were no earthly headquarters to which each congregation was amenable.
+They were responsible neither to the papacy in Rome nor to the Mormon Church in Salt Lake City.

 Instead, the word of the Lord alone guides each congregation in matters of faith and practice.
-And those activities and methods which expedite or implement the Lord's commands, which he has placed in our purview and wisdom to determine, are decided either by the elders of the flock (cf. 1 Timothy 3.1ff), or by the men of the congregation, when no eldership can be established (cf. 1 Timothy 2.12; 1 Corinthians 14.34; 1 Corinthians 11.3).
+And those activities and methods that expedite or implement the Lord's commands, which he has placed in our purview and wisdom to determine, are decided either by the elders of the flock (cf. 1 Timothy 3.1ff) or by the men of the congregation when no eldership can be established (cf. 1 Timothy 2.12; 1 Corinthians 14.34; 1 Corinthians 11.3).